mehrshad4everrr/gensyn/README.md

 Now, copy the command you received after renting the GPU instance and paste it into the terminal where you generated the public key.
 In my case, the command looks like this: ssh -p 69 root@69.69.69.69
-First open a terminal (this could be either WSL / Codespace / Command Prompt) Use this below command to generate SSH-Key